Luxury and exceptional know-how

 The AER BFC supports you

-Anne FALGA, Project Manager for luxury and exceptional know-how will be your privileged contact within the AER BFC, for any project related to the luxury and exceptional know-how sector.
-With significant experience thanks to her actions aimed at structuring the regional luxury sector over the last 12 years, she will be able to accompany you through all the stages of your project.
-It knows the regional ecosystem in its entirety and works with companies, training centres and research centres.
+Éloïse PEYRAFORT, Luxury and Exceptional Skills Project Manager, will be your key contact at AER BFC for any project relating to the luxury and exceptional skills sector.
+With over 20 years’ experience working with companies in the luxury and exceptional know-how sector, she will be able to support you at every stage of your project.
+She knows the entire regional ecosystem and works with companies, training centres and research centres.

 The support offered by AER BFC takes different forms: